South Walton Artists Have Unique Vision

 SoWal insiders know we have many great local artists.
 In this article we highlight a few who have nearly universal appeal, garnering attention and success.
 Each is inspired in one way or another by the beauty of South Walton’s unique natural environment.
 Get out and explore artists and art galleries around South Walton.
 You'll be amazed at some of the creative techniques, textures, vivid colors and magical landscapes.

 Allison Wickey was named South Walton Artist of the Year in 2011 and Emerald Coast Magazine’s Best Gallery in 2012.
 Allison moved to Santa Rosa Beach from the Midwest in 2006, where she was a muralist and faux finish painter.
 She is best known for her landscape paintings in abstract impressionistic style using Venetian plaster, mixed with acrylic paint and glazes on wood.
-Her technique of layering and texture is a 13-step, intricate process that requires a lot of patience and four days before each piece is complete.
-A. Wickey Studio-Gallery recently relocated from Rosemary Beach to Seacrest Beach, where the new space features Allison's work as well as fellow artists - A. Wickey Studio Gallery.
+Her technique of layering and texture is a 13-step, intricate process that requires a lot of patience and four days before each piece is complete - A. Wickey Studio Gallery.

 Learn more about South Walton’s artists at Cultural Arts Alliance of Walton County (CAA) website.
 Sign up for the CAA newsletter to read about local art events, exhibitions, and year round classes offered at Bayou Arts Center.
 Make plans to attend some of the best art festivals on the coast including ArtsQuest Music & Art Festival in May and Art in the Park at WaterColor in March.